Observational insights on the origin of giant low surface brightness galaxies: Summary

-\item We detected a counter-rotation of ionised gas in the inner parts of two out of seven considered gLSBGs.
+The proposed formation scenarios are supported by the following observed properties of gLSBGs: \begin{itemize} \item We detected a counterrotation of ionized gas in the inner parts of two out of seven considered gLSBGs.
 Similar high statistical frequency of the kinematically decoupled kinematics is observed in isolated lenticular galaxies \citep{Katkov2014}, where the external origin of gas via accretion is a preferred scenario.

-\item The star formation rate surface densities of gLSBGs are too low for their gas content, which can be a result of the inefficient star formation, e.g. because of the low gas volume density or very recent accretion of gas.
+\item The SFR surface densities of gLSBGs are too low for their gas content, which can be a result of the inefficient star formation, e.g. because of the low gas volume density or very recent accretion of gas.

 \item At least six out of seven presented gLSBGs host active galactic nuclei.
 Such high AGN rate requires the presence of gas supply reaching the central regions of the galaxies.
 At the same time, the central black hole masses appear to be significantly lower than expected for the obtained central stellar velocity dispersions, in agreement with previous findings by \citet{Ramya2011, Subramanian2016}.
 This can indicate that there were not many major merger events in the history of gLSBGs similar to galaxies with smaller bulges hosting active intermediate-mass black holes \citep{2018ApJ...863....1C}.